iterative/dvc.org/content/docs/command-reference/status.md

   [remote storage](/doc/command-reference/remote) to compare against (see `dvc remote list`.
 Implies `--cloud`.

-- `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.
+- `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to access data